Raphaelmos/Series/Different projects/Paint Application Python/README.md

 This project is a very basic paint application made in Python that have primary colors with different sizes of brush size and a feature to delete everything

+This Project has been moved to a new repository with all the features below done.

 # Possible Improvements
 This project can be upgraded by alot